Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Information.md

 ---
 ##### Data protection issues, legal regulations
 - Data protection law, and privacy act
+	- these laws include all the information about how data should be handled, in different cases.
 	- protection of personal data, private secrets, trade secrets, reputation is a right for every citizen
 	- protection: personal data may only be processed for a specific purpose, for a specified period of time and only with permission of the user, or authorized body
 	- users should have access to information about what their collected data is used for, how long these datas will be stored, and who gets access to these datas